 Whether or not you’re a kale chip fan, you’ll love bok choy chips!
 These homemade vegetable chips are especially delicious because they’re flavored with garlic, ginger and chile paste.
-Spicy and and full of flavor, Crispy Garlic Ginger Baby Bok Choy is an addicting snack, a scrumptious side dish and would add perfectly to a menu celebrating the Chinese New Year!
+Spicy and and full of flavor, Crispy Garlic Ginger Baby Bok Choy Chips are an addicting snack, a scrumptious side dish and would add perfectly to a menu celebrating the Chinese New Year!

 - ¼ cup grape seed oil

-- Preheat the oven to 425 degrees F, and adjust a rack to the center.
+Preheat the oven to 425 degrees F, and adjust a couple of racks towards the center.

-- To cool them, place them in a single layer on a baking rack and let them sit for at least 5 minutes -- and if they seem particularly oily, place them on paper towels to cool.
+To cool them, place them in a single layer on a baking rack and let them sit for at least 5 minutes -- and if they seem particularly oily, place them on paper towels to cool.